georgian-io/GAL/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
 Each year, our AI team conducts an analysis of significant AI/ML trends.
-By exploring blog posts, research papers, attending industry conferences, and participating in events, we stay well-informed and up-to-date.
+By exploring blog posts, research papers, attending industry conferences and participating in events, we aim to stay informed and up-to-date.

 For each trend we follow these steps: